Sbozzolo/kuibit/docs/grid_data.rst

 The :py:meth:`~.contains` is syntactic sugar for the same operation.

 To obtain all the coordinates in the grid, you can use the :py:meth:`~.coordinates` method.
-This can be used in two different ways.
+This can be used in thre different ways.
 When called with no arguments, the output is a list of 1D arrays.
 Each of these arrays contains the coordinates along a fixed axis.
 For example, for the 2D grid, the first array will be the x coordinates, the second the y.
 Finally, with ``as_meshgrid=True``, the return value will be a NumPy meshgrid.
 This is useful for plotting.
+When ``as_shaped_array=True`` the return value is a NumPy array with the same shape as self and with values the coordinates.

 To obtain a coordinate from a multidimensional index, just use the bracket operator (``box[i, j]``).